I have spent the greater part of 11 years carrying bows in my backpacks. And I don't mean strapped to the outside, I mean actually INSIDE my pack.

 3. Most survival bows on the market make use of deep flex composite limbs which allow them to flex a lot more than other traditional materials.
 If you combine this with a good limb to riser ratio and typically have a 60" bow length then you are able to get a bow that doesn't stack much for the taller archers out there.
 So keep this in mind when looking at survival bows.

 4. Most survival bows on the market are 22" or under so will fit inside most packs and therefore be well protected.
 Other survival bows are longer so don't fulfill this requirement too well.
+Just look how the range from Survival Archery Systems compare to each other.
+The Ranger as above is the 4th bow down.

 5. Assembly and disassembly (if required due to some folding designs) is easy.